Empower Your Workplace, an EV Charging Guide

 As the world redefines its approach to work environments, offering workplace EV charging stations emerges as a strategic move that caters to employee needs, sustainability values, and the evolving dynamics of work arrangements.

 Choosing the right charging station for your business depends on how quickly you want drivers to charge their electric vehicles (EVs).
 The charging speed is a critical factor, as it can vary widely, from under 15 minutes to more than 24 hours.
 For workplaces, we generally recommend charging stations with power outputs between 11 kW and 50 kW.
-For businesses we always recommend the use of rapid DC charging.
+However, some businesses offer a range of charging speeds to accommodate different user needs.
 It’s important to note that fast charging stations (above 22 kW) typically involve DC charging.
 Another key decision is whether you want to provide charging as a free perk or charge for it.
-Our bespoke charging solutions are designed specifically for your site and catered to your requirements, whether you want to offer paid public charging, or simply allow it as a perk for employees.
-Vital EV has a rapid charging solution you can rely on with industry leading aftersales support.

 Offering free EV charging as an employee benefit has its advantages, but some businesses opt for a paid charging model.
 Some even open their charging stations to the public to generate additional revenue, offset installation costs, or balance electricity expenses.
 With smart charging stations, you can also implement a hybrid approach, allowing guests to pay market rates while offering complimentary or discounted charging to employees.

-Determining the number of charging stations you need requires careful consideration.
+Determining the number of charging stations, you need requires careful consideration.
 With the growing popularity of electric vehicles, especially if you’re offering EV charging as a perk, scalability should be a top priority.
-If you would like to start off small scale, our Kempower and Heliox chargers offer charging cabinets which include power modules.
-These can be added to as and when needed.
-You’ll need to assess the electrical capacity of your facility, plan for potential upgrades, and allocate space for additional stations to accommodate future needs.
+You’ll need to assess your facility’s electrical capacity, plan for potential upgrades, and allocate space for additional stations to accommodate future needs.

 Thinking about a charging management system depends on your goals.
-A single free charging station might suffice for a basic setup, but for a more advanced solution, a charging management system like Occulus is likely essential.
-This software allows you to oversee multiple charging stations at different locations, set tariffs, improve energy efficiency, automate billing, and streamline reporting and offsetting processes.
+A single free charging station might suffice for a basic setup, but for a more advanced solution, a charging management system is likely essential.
+This software allows you to oversee multiple charging stations at different locations, set tariffs, protect your facility’s power grid, improve energy efficiency, connect to renewable energy sources, automate billing, and streamline reporting and offsetting processes.

 Finally, remember that a charging station is not a one-time investment but a service that requires ongoing operation and maintenance.
 It’s important to choose a partner like Vital EV with a long-term perspective, including station warranties and various after-sales services such as setup, support, and upkeep.
 Ultimately, charging stations retain their value when they remain operational and reliable.